pandawan91/grocery-list-polymer-app/README.md

 # Polymer App Toolbox - Grocery List Test App

-This App is evaluation purposes.
+This App is for evaluation purposes.
 You can add and delete items to the List.
 Build with the Polymer 3 Starter Kit.